richelbilderbeek/R-CodingStandard/R-CodingStandard.md

-## FU.5: Prefer to optionally use line breaks in function definitions between assignments only
+## FU.5: Prefer to optionally use line breaks in function definitions between assignments only [1]

 ```
 # Good
 Transmogrify <- function(
-  x = 314,
+  foo = 314,
-  y = 42
+  bar = 42
 )

 # Good
-Transmogrify <- function(x = 314, y = 42)
+Transmogrify <- function(foo = 314, bar = 42)

 # Bad
-Transmogrify <- function(x
+Transmogrify <- function(foo
-  = 314, y = 42)
+  = 314, bar = 42)
 ```

 ### References

  * Google's R Style Guide: `In both function definitions and function calls, multiple arguments per line are allowed; line breaks are only allowed between assignments.`

-## FU.6: Prefer to optionally use line breaks in function calls between assignments only
+## FU.6: Prefer to optionally use line breaks in function calls between assignments only [1]

 ```
 # Good
 Transmogrify(
-  x = 314,
+  foo = 314,
-  y = 42
+  bar = 42
 )

 # Good
-Transmogrify(x = 314, y = 42)
+Transmogrify(foo = 314, bar = 42)

 # Bad
-Transmogrify(x
+Transmogrify(foo
-  = 314, y = 42)
+  = 314, bar = 42)
 ```

 ### References

  * Google's R Style Guide: `In both function definitions and function calls, multiple arguments per line are allowed; line breaks are only allowed between assignments.`

-## FU.8: Protect your function's calculations from the user's workspace [1]
+## FU.7: Protect your function's calculations from the user's workspace [1]

 ### References

  * [1] 'Rchaeology: Idioms of R Programming' by Paul E. Johnson, January 28, 2015, `4.
 Function arguments. [...]
 1. Protect your function's calculations from the user's workspace`

-## FU.9: Design the function so that it runs with a minimum number of arguments [1]
+## FU.8: Design the function so that it runs with a minimum number of arguments [1]

 ### References

  * [1] 'Rchaeology: Idioms of R Programming' by Paul E. Johnson, January 28, 2015, `4.
 Function arguments. [...]
 3. Design the function so that it runs with a minimum number of arguments`

-## FU.10: Prefer to specify default function arguments to reduce the numbers of function arguments needed [1]
+## FU.9: Prefer to specify default function arguments to reduce the numbers of function arguments needed [1]

 ### References

  * [1] 'Rchaeology: Idioms of R Programming' by Paul E. Johnson, January 28, 2015, `4.
 Function arguments. [...]
 4.4.1 Specify defaults`

-## FU.11: Prefer extracting or constructing information from the function arguments over requiring another function argument [1]
+## FU.10: Prefer extracting or constructing information from the function arguments over requiring another function argument [1]

 ### References

  * [1] 'Rchaeology: Idioms of R Programming' by Paul E. Johnson, January 28, 2015, `4.
 Function arguments. [...]
 4.4.2.
 Extract or construct what else is needed from the user input`

-## FU.12: For loops are not necessarily bad [1]
+## FU.11: For loops are not necessarily bad [1]

 ### References